15 Homeschool Truth Bombs

 - You don’t need a strict routine.
 As you’ll see, you have time on your side so see what works for you and your kids.

 - Sometimes you’re going to have homeschooling block.
 But remember that you have Pinterest!
 You can also use unit studies, which are a great way to get inspiration.
-And don’t forget my unit studies planner in my free homeschool resources library.

 - It’s OK to use technology.
 Technology can save you a lot of money and planning.
 And more importantly using computers and tablets is a useful skill for your kids to learn.